-The Dental Complaints Service (the DCS) is within scope of the General Dental Council's (the GDC) privacy notice.
+The Dental Complaints Service (the DCS) is within of the General Dental Council's (the GDC) privacy notice.

 However, in the interest of transparency we outline in more detail below how the DCS uses, shares and stores your information.